• Buy From Us

 #2.
 Pay attention to triggers:

-You can assist a family member or friend in understanding—and attempting to avoid—situations that trigger their symptoms, induce a relapse, or disturb routine activities.
+You can assist a family member or friend in understanding—and attempting to avoid—situations that trigger their symptoms, induce a relapse or disturb routine activities.

 #3.
 Assist in ensuring that medications are administered exactly as prescribed: